-The wire touches the work creating a short circuit.
-Because there is no space between the wire and the base metal there is no arc.
+The wire approaches the work piece and touches the work creating a short circuit between the wire and the base metal, because there is no space between the wire and the base metal there is no arc and current flows through the wire.

-The wire cannot support all the current flow so resistance builds up and the wire begins to melt.
+The wire cannot support all the current flow, resistance builds up and the wire becomes hot and weak and begins to melt.